 We first meet Norman, a hapless tour guide in his sixties, and follow him on one of his tours.
 After an altercation with a pregnant Canadian tourist we get a glimpse of her life as she prepares to give birth in the capital.
 Driving her to hospital is a shrewd female ride-hailing app driver who later introduces us to our fourth character, a naïve takeaway-app cyclist who delivers food to our fifth, a trainee barrister preparing to present in court the following morning.
 At the trial, we meet a Police Community Support Officer and follow her as she patrols for truancy in her local area.
 Ultimately, she introduces us to a young schoolboy at the local comprehensive who will need to be dragged kicking and screaming to where he is meant to be: another of Norman’s authentic tours.

-Full episode – we meet Norman as he prepares to take us on one of his “authentic” Jack the Ripper Walking Tours.
+Complete episode available on request – we meet Norman as he prepares to take us on one of his “authentic” Jack the Ripper Walking Tours.
 The poor weather becomes the least of his worries when Sally, a heavily pregnant and hostile tourist slips onto the tour without paying.

 What if you could glimpse the semi-conscious fantasies of a better life that torture a recovering alcoholic?
 Would they really be any better than the real life he has with his family if he actually got to live them out?

 A blackly comic drama serial (6 x 30 min episodes) – “Hexagonal Man” builds on the mixed tones of recent shows such as Flowers (Channel 4, 2016-18) and Fleabag (BBC, 2016-19) by giving us glimpses into the semi-conscious fantasies that torture Gary – a recovering alcoholic.
 Will he be able to process these fantasies, reunite with his wife and see the value of the challenging but real life that they share with their children?